Tutorial: Web Testing (RVL)¶

 Track and Learn Object Using the Web Spy¶

-On the toolbar expand the dropdown list for the Spy tool and make sure that Web
+On the toolbar, expand the dropdown list for the Spy tool and make sure that Web

 is selected:

-Now, click on the main Spy
+Now, click the main Spy

-tool icon and Rapise will start the Web Spy:
+tool icon, and Rapise will start the Web Spy:

 menu item so that the list of books is displayed:

-the HTML elements (called the DOM tree) that make up this page:
+button to refresh the Web Spy and display the HTML elements (called the DOM tree) that make up this page:

-In addition, you can use the Track (Ctrl+T)
+Additionally, you can use the Track (Ctrl+T)

 - tagName of the element (td),